BEFORE YOU LEAVE THE USA

 COMMUNICATION: CELL PHONES

 If no, you must use a Spanish cellular in case of emergencies.
 If you do not already have one that works in Spain, we will provide you with a cell phone in Salamanca.
 We already collected money for this in your fee.
 Here is how it works, the Spanish phone has a SIM card with a Spanish phone number.
 In Spain, each number is registered to a passport.
 If the number is not used for six months, the number is cancelled and eventually reused.
 We will provide you with either a dumb phone or a SIM card that you may use in your own phone.
 It is a pay as you go system.
 You buy more minutes at the phone store.
 Each card is for a specific network and the rates are set by the local network provider.
 There will be one rate for local calls in Spain and a higher rate for international calls.
 Usually there are plans with lower rates for the USA that you can buy when you get the phone.
 A phone without a Spanish phone number may be a problem and only good for roaming calls.
 Spanish numbers have the +34 country code.

 Only GSM phones with SIM cards will work in Europe.
-2013 was the first year students put SIM cards into their USA phones successfully.
+In 2013, our students first began to put SIM cards into their USA phones successfully.
 More USA phones now use SIM cards or miniSIM cards.